BBai-Tips/bbai/CONVENTIONS.md

 ## Technology Stack
 - Runtime: Deno with TypeScript (strict mode)
-- API Framework: To be decided (considering Oak, Opine, Abc, or others)
+- API Framework: To be decided (a comparison of Oak, Opine, and Abc will be included in the planning stage)
-- Vector Database: To be implemented using an existing library (e.g., Hnswlib)
+- Vector Database: To be implemented using an existing library (e.g., Hnswlib, with other options to be considered)
+- CLI Command-line Parsing: To be decided (recommendation to be provided)
+- Documentation Generator: To be decided (options to be suggested for Deno projects)

 ## Architecture
 - API server for query handling